carbon-language/carbon-lang/clang/docs/ClangFormatStyleOptions.rst

   can be a subset of another - the longest prefix is always matched.
 Within a group, the imports are ordered lexicographically.

-  In the .clang-format configuration file, this can be configured like:
+  In the .clang-format configuration file, this can be configured like in the following yaml example.
+This will result in imports being formatted as in the Java example below.

   .. code-block:: yaml

-    JavaImportGroups: ['com.example', 'com', 'org'] Which will result in imports being formatted as so:
+    JavaImportGroups: ['com.example', 'com', 'org']

   .. code-block:: java